godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

 If no ``project.godot`` exists at the path, current path is assumed to be the current working directory (unless ``--path`` is specified).

-The script path will be interepreted as a resource path relative to the project, here ``res://sayhello.gd``.
+The script path will be interpreted as a resource path relative to the project, here ``res://sayhello.gd``.
 You can also use an absolute filesystem path instead, which is useful if the script is located outside of the project's directory.